Article I. Admissions

 Admission to the Graduate School does not automatically admit a student to candidacy for an advanced degree.

-Graduate admission is processed by the university's Office of Admission located in the Administration Building, 2400 Sixth Street, NW Washington, D.C.
+Graduate admission is processed by the university's Office of Graduate and Professional Admissions located in the Administration Building, 2400 Sixth Street, NW Washington, D.C.
 20059.
 Applicants start the application process via the GradCAS system.
-Once applicants upload and submit the application to GradCAS, the Office of Admission sends confirmation of receipt and updates to the respective graduate programs.
+Once applicants upload and submit the application to GradCAS, the Office of Admissions sends confirmation of receipt and updates to the respective graduate programs.
 Once the application is complete, the Office of Admissions notifies graduate programs to review applicants whose file is complete and ready for review.
-A completed file consists of an official transcript, Graduate Record Examination (GRE) scores, a resume, a statement of interest and/ or goals, and three letters of recommendation.
+A completed file consists of an official transcript, Graduate Record Examination (GRE) scores (may not be required by all graduate programs), a resume, a statement of interest and/ or goals, and three letters of recommendation.
 International students are also required to provide the Test of English as Foreign Language (TOEFL) examination scores.
-The minimum TOEFL score for admission is 550 on the paper scale (213 on the computer scale)[1].
+The minimum TOEFL score for admission is 550 on the paper scale (213 on the computer scale)1.
 Individual graduate programs, departments and schools/colleges may require additional submissions from applicants.
 Please contact the graduate programs for any additional information.
-Graduate programs have two (2) weeks after application is marked as complete to send decisions in an Excel sheet to the Office of Admission by COB on Tuesday and/or Thursday of each week.
-The Office of Admission will update students’ status with decision in WebAdmit and in Banner and send official decision via email to prospective students.
-After decision email is sent from the Office of Admissions, the Graduate School sends a follow up decision letter, reminders, and encouragements to all admitted graduate students to enroll.
+Graduate programs have two (2) weeks after application is marked as complete to send decisions in an Excel sheet to the Office of Admissions by COB on Tuesday and/or Thursday of each week.
+The Office of Admissions will update students’ status with decision in WebAdmit and in BisonHub and send official decision via email to prospective students.
+After decision email is sent from the Office of Graduate and Professional Admissions, the Graduate School and/or Graduate Programs may send a follow up decision letter, reminders, and encouragements to all admitted graduate students to enroll.

 The prospective applicant will submit an online application via one of the following Central Application Services (CAS):